joshrp/moonlight-docs/Setup-Guide.md

 * Ctrl+Alt+Shift+Q - Quit the streaming session (leaving the game running on the host PC)
 * Ctrl+Alt+Shift+S - Open performance stats overlay

+**Touchscreen controls**

+Moonlight for Android, iOS, and PC use the touch screen as a way of controlling the mouse cursor.
+Multi-touch devices can emulate more mouse functions than single-touch devices.

+* Swiping across the screen moves the mouse cursor in the direction of the swipe.
+* Tap once with one finger to left-click.
+* Tap and hold in the same place to start a click and drag.
+After a short while, swipe the finger to drag in the direction of the swipe.
+* Hold one finger down and tap a second finger to right-click.
+* Tap with three fingers to open the on-screen keyboard (Android and iOS only).
+* Scroll vertically by dragging with 2 fingers (iOS only for now).

 **Android client**

 Moonlight supports gamepads that use the standard Android button mapping.
 It also supports some popular non-Android controllers like the Xbox 360, Xbox One, PS3, and PS4 controllers.
 However, we recommend testing these with your specific Android device first, because some controllers have latency or disconnection issues (particularly with PlayStation controllers over Bluetooth).